-This is a remake of a 1976 movie based on Stephen King’s 1974 (breakout) novel.
+This is a remake of a 1976 movie based on Stephen King’s 1974 (breakout) novel, Carrie.
 Critics don’t like this new one much.
-The criticism is mostly that it was unnecessary because the first adaptation was so good.
+The criticism is mostly that the remake was unnecessary because the first adaptation was so good.
 The original has a slower, more sinister pace and the main thing the reboot did was to add the social media dimension and some modern SFX.
-However, this is — unfortunately — a timeless story of high school exclusion and bullying.
+However, Carrie is — unfortunately — a timeless story of high school exclusion and bullying.

 A shy girl, outcasted by her peers and sheltered by her religious mother, unleashes telekinetic terror on her small town after being pushed too far at her senior prom.
 (In the book it’s called the Spring Ball — a lot of the slang/words have been updated.)